-The shell of a chicken egg is comprised of about 96% calcium carbonate (CaCO3) crystals which are bound together by proteins.
-Common commercial methods for disposing of eggshells include use as fertilizer or as a source of calcium in animal feed, but the average consumer typically drops them into the kitchen waste bin or down the garbage disposal.
-If you are among this group, please read on to discover six creative uses for eggshells that will benefit your garden.
+A chicken egg shell consists of nearly 96 percent of calcium carbonate (CaCO3) crystals that are connected by proteins together.
+Popular industrial strategies for the disposal of eggshells involve use as a fertilizer or as a source of calcium in animal feed, but they are usually discarded by the average consumer in the kitchen waste bin or garbage disposal.

-Eggshells are a great way to add calcium to your compost.
-Because shells have a very high surface area to volume ratio, they decompose very quickly.
-Don’t even worry about sterilizing or grinding them up.
-Just toss your shells on the pile or into the barrel and turn them under.
+Eggshells are a perfect way to fill the soil with calcium.
+Since shells have a very high volume-to-surface area, they break down very fast.
+Don’t even think about them being sterilized or grinded.
+Simply throw your shells into the heap or the barrel and turn them under.

-Alternately, you can incorporate crumbled eggshell directly into the bottoms of your planting holes in the spring.
+Alternatively, you should explicitly insert crumbled eggshell into the bottoms of your spring planting openings.

-During the winter months, distribute your shells over the plot of land where you will plant come springtime.
-Once the ground warms up, you can till the shells into the soil.
-If you are adverse to the idea of having eggshells on the ground all winter, you can also clean and store the shells until planting season rolls around.
+Distribute your shells over the plot of land where you plant come springtime during the winter months.
+You will till the shells in the soil once the weather warms up.
+If you’re unwilling to have eggshells all winter on the ground, you can also clean and store the shells until the season rolls around.

-While calcium is considered a secondary nutrient for plants, your garden will certainly appreciate the added minerals, especially if you grow tomatoes or peppers as these plants are the most easily affected by calcium-deficiency.
+Although calcium is considered a secondary plant nutrient, the addition of minerals would definitely be appreciated in your greenhouse, particularly if you grow tomatoes or peppers as these plants are most easily influenced by calcium deficiency.

-If you have problems with slugs and snails in your garden, try sprinkling coarsely-crumbled eggshells around the plants where these slimy little pests like to dine.
-The shells’ sharp edges deter snails and slugs by abrading the sensitive foot of any land mollusc that attempts to cross the barrier.
-Most snails and slugs will quickly emigrate from your garden in search of easier pickings.
+If you have problems in your garden with slugs and snails, try sprinkling crumbling eggshells around the plants where these slimy little pests like to dine.
+The sharp edges of the shells deter snails and slugs by abrading any land mollusc’s sensitive foot trying to cross the barrier.
+In search of easier pickings, most snails and slugs will quickly emigrate from your garden.

 - Seed-starter Pots

-Because eggshells quickly biodegrade when introduced into soil in the garden, they also double as the perfect seed-starter pots.
-When you open your eggs to remove the contents, try to break just a small hole at the pointier end of the shell.
-Clean the inside of the eggshells (boiling water works well for this) and puncture a small drainage hole in the bottom of each empty shell.
-You can then place them back into the carton, fill each shell with moist potting soil, and add your seeds.
-Once the seedlings outgrow their “pots” you can transplant them shell and all directly into bigger pots or out into the garden.
+Because when inserted into the garden soil, eggshells quickly biodegrade, they also double as the ideal seed-starter containers.
+Try breaking just a small hole at the pointier end of the shell as you open the eggs to extract the contents.
+Wash the inside of the eggshells and puncture a tiny drainage hole in the bottom of each empty shell.
+Then you can put them back in the cardboard, fill each shell with moist potting soil and add your seeds.
+Once the seedlings outgrow their “pots,” they can be transplanted into larger pots or into the garden directly.

 - Feed the Birds

-Both before and after laying eggs, mother birds need more calcium in their diets.
-Sterilize your eggshells by baking them at 250°F / 120°C for about ten minutes so the shells are dry, but not brown on the inside.
-Then crumble your eggshells well and place them outdoors (in a feeder or even just on the ground) during the spring and summer.
-You can also mix the eggshell crumbles with birdseed, suet, or mealworms in an existing bird feeder.
-Either way, your healthy mama birds just might thank you by also dining on insect pests that may otherwise damage your garden.
+Mother birds need more calcium in their diets before and after laying eggs.
+Sterilize your eggshells by baking them for about ten minutes at 250 ° F/120 ° C so that the shells are dry, but not brown inside.
+Then break the eggshells well and place them outside during the spring and summer (in a feeder or even just on the ground).
+You can also blend in an established bird feeder the eggshell crumbles with birdseed, suet, or mealworms.
+This way, your good mom birds might just reward you for feeding on insect pests as well, which might otherwise destroy your yard.

 - Repel Deer

-If you have deer visiting your garden as if were their own personal buffet every night, scatter some eggshells around the plants they’re munching on the most.
-Deer hate the smell of albumin and tend to stay away from an area that smells like raw eggs.
-Just be careful using this method as the smell may actually attract smaller vermin like rodents who like to eat eggs.
+If you have deer enjoying your garden every night as if they were their own private meal, sprinkle some eggshells around the plants they’re always mumming.
+Deer dislike albumin’s scent and tend to stay away from an area that looks like raw eggs.
+Just use this method carefully as the odor may actually attract smaller vermin like rodents who like eating eggs.

 - Aesthetic Value

-Finely-ground eggshells can also be quite pretty.
-If you have a large family or simply eat a lot of eggs, boil your shells to sterilize them, crumble, then drop them into a large glass jar for storage.
-Once you’ve collected enough shell crumbles, sprinkle them around and in between your plants.
-Not only will the eggshells help control pests and eventually add calcium back to the soil, the white color can also be a beautiful accent to your garden.
-Add crumbled oyster shells for an even more interesting appearance with all of the same garden health benefits.
+It can also be pretty fine-round eggshells.
+If you have a large family or just eat a lot of eggs, cook your shells to sterilize them, crumble, then put them in a large glass jar for storage.
+Sprinkle them around and between your plants once you’ve collected enough shell crumbles.
+Not only can the eggshells help contain insects and gradually bring calcium back to the soil, but the white color will also lend your garden a stunning accent.
+Bring crumbled oyster shells with all the same health advantages to the garden for an even more fascinating appearance.